Skip to content

 • A grade marker that is obtained by taking the appropriate grade exam The specific grade tag required depends on the exam you’re taking.

 The TL;DR is that to grade up, each adventurer needs a grade tag of their current grade, and they need to have been a part of the exam where you obtained the next grade marker.
+You can buy grade markers at the Jeweler, but this is generally considered a waste of gems.

 How do I get grade tags?